 The biggest weaknesses of the product are the mixability and taste, I don’t blame you if you want to skip ahead to those.

 Otherwise, I’ll break down the 4 aspects of a protein powder that I assign a score to.
-You can read my detailed methodology if you’d like to see how I measure and test the powder in different areas.

 The more protein in a powder, the better, at least in most cases.